apakrash/SI_intelligence_test/README.md

 The objective is to generate events when trying to test Firepower's SI.

   Run using: python SI-diagnostic-1.py
+  (since this code uses socket, an elevated priv on linux machines might be needed in which case run using sudo python SI-diagnostic-1.py or sudo python3 SI-diagnostic-1.py)
   The logs will be saved in SI-diagnostic-1.log

 # Using the Windows executible file